OwenCochell/cursepy/README.md

 # capy
 A modular API for interacting with [CurseForge](https://curseforge.com).

+# Disclaimer

+capy is a work in progress!

+Use this library at your own risk!
+We will be complete with docs soon.

 # Introduction

 Curseforge Api PYthon(or capy for short) allows you to interact with CurseForge